Backup and Recovery¶

 # beware that this method will expose your mysql password in the process list and shell history of the docker host

-docker exec -i "mariadb" "/usr/bin/mysql" -u"root" -p'<your_mysql_password>' ccnet_db < /opt/seatable-backup/ccnet_db.sql
+docker exec -i "mariadb" "/usr/bin/mariadb" -u"root" -p'<your_mysql_password>' ccnet_db < /opt/seatable-backup/ccnet_db.sql

-docker exec -i "mariadb" "/usr/bin/mysql" -u"root" -p'<your_mysql_password>' seafile_db < /opt/seatable-backup/seafile_db.sql
+docker exec -i "mariadb" "/usr/bin/mariadb" -u"root" -p'<your_mysql_password>' seafile_db < /opt/seatable-backup/seafile_db.sql

-docker exec -i "mariadb" "/usr/bin/mysql" -u"root" -p'<your_mysql_password>' dtable_db < /opt/seatable-backup/dtable_db.sql
+docker exec -i "mariadb" "/usr/bin/mariadb" -u"root" -p'<your_mysql_password>' dtable_db < /opt/seatable-backup/dtable_db.sql

 Restore the SeaTable data and deployment settings¶